- Oops!Something went wrong.Please try again later.

-Today we will run through one way of estimating the intrinsic value of DaVita Inc. (NYSE:DVA) by projecting its future cash flows and then discounting them to today's value.
+Today we will run through one way of estimating the intrinsic value of DaVita Inc. (NYSE:DVA) by taking the expected future cash flows and discounting them to their present value.
 The Discounted Cash Flow (DCF) model is the tool we will apply to do this.
 It may sound complicated, but actually it is quite simple!

 10-year free cash flow (FCF) estimate